samaanhane98/6502/README.md

 # ISA

-The following instructions will be supported:
+Eventually, all 6502 legal instructions will be supported.
+Currently, the following instructions have been considered:

 - [x] ADC
 - - [x] IMM